The King and I (1999 film): Plot

-While they escape, Kralahome uses his powers to guide them through the jungle to a river marking the borderline of the kingdom.
-Encouraged by this knowledge, they attempt to cross a rope bridge.
-But the bridge collapses, and Tuptim and Chulalongkorn are almost swept away by the river.
-The King, having had a change of heart and using one of his hot air balloons, rescues them with Louis's help in distracting Master Little's interference.
-However, on their journey back to the palace, Kralahome fires a firework, destroys the balloon, and causes it to crash.
-Everyone but Mongkut is able to jump into a lake for safety.
-Kralahome celebrates his apparent victory in the murder of the king but ends up exposing his true nature in front of Sir Edward and the royal guards.

-An injured, bedridden Mongkut tells his son to be ready to lead Siam if he dies and allows him and Tuptim to be married and become king and queen.
-With his evil schemes of overthrowing the King exposed, Kralahome loses his position; as a punishment, he is forced to clean the elephant stables with Master Little as his boss, who now loses his last tooth and attacks him out of retaliation.
-The King heals from his injury and presents Anna with her house outside the palace walls, and the two of them dance.
+As Chulalongkorn and Tuptim escape, Kralahome uses his powers to put the two in constant danger, leading to them to being caught in a river's current at the border of the Kingdom.
+The King uses his hot air balloon to rescue them, but in the attempt Kralahome destroys the balloon with a firework, and everyone but Mongkut safely jumps into a lake.
+Kralahome celebrates his apparent victory in the murder of the king but instead exposes his true nature in front of the British and the royal guards.
+Mongkut survives the crash and tells his son to be ready to lead Siam if he dies, allowing him and Tuptim to marry.
+With his scheme exposed, Kralahome and Master Little are forced the clean the elephant stables.
+The King heals from his injury and presents Anna with her house outside the palace walls.

 Production

 Development

-After the success of Walt Disney Feature Animation's The Little Mermaid (1989), Warner Bros. began distributing several animated films, such as The Nutcracker Prince (1990) and Rover Dangerfield (1991), while also distributing Disney films theatrically in overseas markets until 1992.
+After the success of Walt Disney Feature Animation's The Little Mermaid (1989), Warner Bros.
+Pictures began distributing several animated films, such as The Nutcracker Prince (1990) and Rover Dangerfield (1991), while also distributing Disney films theatrically in overseas markets until 1992.
 However, it was the success of The Lion King (1994) that convinced other Hollywood studios to consider producing in-house animated feature films.

 In 1991, Morgan Creek Entertainment began a distribution deal with Warner Bros. to release its films within the United States.
 In 1994, the company established Warner Bros.
 Feature Animation, hiring Max Howard a year later to preside over the new division.
 In 1994, Arthur Rankin Jr., the head of Rankin/Bass Productions, had toured Thailand, where he considered adapting The King and I into an animated feature film.
 Together with his partner Jules Bass, they were able to convince the Rodgers and Hammerstein Organization, which held the copyright to the musical, that an animated feature film "would be a superb way" to expand the property.
 Both parties struck a deal, with the organization getting a potential share of the box office gross.
 Rankin/Bass then recruited Morgan Creek as the production company.